-- 3. A record of actual compensated overtime hours worked by the overtime eligible Bargaining Unit member will be maintained and made available for reasonable inspection by appropriate Association representatives. - B. Application Procedures - 1.
-All worksites will use a standardized form on which interested Correctional Officers assigned to that institution must sign to indicate their availability for work assignments during their regularly scheduled days off. - 2.
+- 1. All worksites will use a standardized form on which interested Bargaining Unit Members assigned to that institution must sign to indicate their availability for work assignments during their regularly scheduled days off. - 2.
 The form, entitled "Work Assignment Contact List", will be posted in a designated area in each worksite at the beginning of each shift rotation.
-Correctional Officers who wish to be called for additional work assignments during their regularly scheduled days off must sign the Work Assignment Contact List before 2400 hours each Monday.
-After 2400 hours on Monday, Correctional Officers may add their names to the bottom of the Work Assignment Contact List is final.
+Bargaining Unit Members who wish to be called for additional work assignments during their regularly scheduled days off must sign the Work Assignment Contact List before 2400 hours each Monday.
+After 2400 hours on Monday, Bargaining Unit Members may add their names to the bottom of the Work Assignment Contact List through the end of that shift rotation at which time the list is final.
 No names shall be added to the Work Assignment Contact List after the end of the last shift in that rotation.
 The order of name placement of those interested will be randomized. - 3.
-Correctional Officers not present at the worksite during their regularly scheduled shift by reason of leave, training, or other similar cause may contact the Shift Sergeant, who will sign their names to Work Assignment Contact Lists as provided above. - 4.
-Work Assignment Contact Lists will be used for purposes of scheduling Correctional Officers for work assignments.
-Correctional Officers on the List will be called in rotation.
+Bargaining Unit Members not present at the worksite during their regularly scheduled shift by reason of leave, training, or other similar cause may contact the Shift Sergeant, who will sign their names to Work Assignment Contact Lists as provided above. - 4.
+Work Assignment Contact Lists will be used for purposes of scheduling Bargaining Unit Members for work assignments.
+Bargaining Unit Members on the List will be called in rotation.
 The Employer's designee is responsible for recording the attempted contact on the form and the nature of the response, if any.
 If the attempt ends with a message recorder, beeper, etc., there is no requirement that a message be left or additional contact attempt be made before moving to the next name on the list.
-Correctional Officers may supply up to two (2) telephone numbers on the Work Assignment Contact List and both will be called. - 5.
+Bargaining Unit Members may supply up to two (2) telephone numbers on the Work Assignment Contact List and both will be called. - 5.
 A contact attempt is presumed to have been made as recorded.
 Failure to complete Work Assignment Contact Lists properly may result in discipline. - 6.
-If one full rotation through the Work Assignment Contact List results in the failure to secure an available Correctional Officer, then any method, including but not limited to, contacting Correctional Officers from other worksites or requiring additional work to be performed by any Bargaining Unit member may be used. - 7.
-The Employer can limit use of these procedures to members who meet specialized requirements as determined by the Employer or if selection from the list would result in conflict of the parties' rights or obligations under this Agreement, rulings, determinations, regulations, or statutes.

-- 8. Correctional Officers who place their names on a Work Assignment Contact List for additional work assignments have no entitlement or expectation to specific post or duty assignments, nor are they entitled to recall or standby pay. - C. Randomization
+If one full rotation through the Work Assignment Contact List results in the failure to secure an available Bargaining Unit Member, then any method, including but not limited to, contacting Bargaining Unit Members from other worksites or requiring additional work to be performed by any Bargaining Unit Member may be used. - 7.
+The Employer can limit use of these procedures to Bargaining Unit Members who meet specialized requirements as determined by the Employer or if selection from the list would result in conflict of the parties' rights or obligations under this Agreement, rulings, determinations, regulations, or statutes. - 8.
+Bargaining Unit Members who place their names on a Work Assignment Contact List for additional work assignments have no entitlement or expectation to specific post or duty assignments, nor are they entitled to recall or standby pay.

-Each work period, the random lists shall be compiled by placing each eligible employee's name into a selection device.
+- 9. If a Bargaining Unit Member accepts an overtime assignment or assignments, but management rescinds the assignment(s), the Bargaining Unit Member will be placed at the top of the next Work Assignment Contact List. - C. Randomization: Each work period, the random lists shall be compiled by placing each eligible Bargaining Unit Member's name into a selection device.
 Once all names have been deposited, they shall be mixed.
 After mixing is complete, each name shall be selected one at a time by the Superintendent or his designee.
 The first name selected shall be placed on the top of the work assignment list, and so forth.